sunnyssk/CSE597-hw3/README.md

     module use /storage/work/a/awl5173/toShare/tauPdt/tau
     module load adamsTau_2.27

 or any other version of `tau` with supporting of openmpi if you have one.
+The requests for MKL library and include paths are the same as compiling without profiling tool.

 To start compiling, type

     make clean
     make

 It is possible that the profiler generates much info and requires you to type ENTER for multiple times during the compilation.
-If you do not see any error reported by the compiler (rather than profiler), and the link appears to be successful, then the program will be ready for use.
+If you do not see any error reported by the compiler (rather than profiler), and the link appears to be successful, then the program will be ready to use.

 ## Usage